Package Leaflet: Information for the User

 Gabapentin can be used during the first trimester of pregnancy if necessary.

-If you plan to become pregnant or are pregnant or think you may be pregnant, consult your doctor immediately.
+If you are planning to become pregnant or are pregnant or think you may be pregnant, consult your doctor immediately.

-In a study reviewing data from women in Nordic countries who took gabapentin in the first 3 months of pregnancy, there was no increased risk of birth defects or problems with brain development (neurodevelopmental disorders).
+In a study that reviewed data from women in Nordic countries who took gabapentin in the first 3 months of pregnancy, there was no increased risk of birth defects or problems with brain development (neurodevelopmental disorders).
 However, babies of women who took gabapentin during pregnancy had a higher risk of low birth weight and premature birth.

 Breastfeeding